- 96% of Americans recognize family health history's importance, yet only 37% have actively collected it.

 No solution provides family-wide health dashboards with inherited condition pattern identification across generations.

-| Capability | Value Delivered |
+| Capability | What it does |

 |---|---|